dunbar-brett/login-form-prokeep/README.md

 3. Open `coverage/index.html` to see a UI of the test results and the file coverage.

+## Valid Emails for Login
+1. george.bluth@reqres.in
+2. janet.weaver@reqres.in
+3. emma.wong@reqres.in

+More can be found on the [Reqres website](https://reqres.in/)

 ## Scope for the assessment
 1. The  login  form  should  have  an  email  input  and  a  password  input.
 2. The  login  form  should  validate  that  the  email  is  a  valid  email  input  and  the  password  field  has  at  least  one  character  before  you  process  the  submit  action.